kcd83/Quickstart-Docker-tutorial/README.md

     docker image list

-Run a container instance of nginx and map a local port to port 80 (`-p` is `--publish`) then open it in your browser: http://localhost:9000
+Run a container instance of nginx and map a local port to port 80 (`-p` is `--publish`) then open it in your browser: [localhost:9000](http://localhost:9000)

     docker container run -p 9000:80 nginx

 You might be prompted allow this through your local firewall, allow it.
-You should see access logs for `"GET / HTTP/1.1" 200` or the Not Modified status `304` when you refresh you browser.
+You should see access logs for `"GET / HTTP/1.1" 200` or the Not Modified status `304` when you refresh your browser.

 Press `Ctrl+C` to detach.
 The container is still running in the background and you can see it with: